prabinov42/WhyNotR/why_not_r.md

 they are right there in the document.

-R has easy integration to corporate databases (eg SQL), can generate parametrized reports simply which can be automatically update and run, and you can build interactive web applications with it via the Shiny toolkit.
+R has easy integration to corporate databases (eg SQL), can generate parametrized reports simply which can be automatically updated and run, and you can build interactive web applications with it via the Shiny toolkit.